ljdyer/advent-of-code-2021/solutions/day23/readme.md

 No major changes to how the code works—I just had to make it more abstract as I had hard-coded the 2-row structure in Part One.
 I use a list of lists to represent the start of the burrow in place of the separate dictionaries for each row used in Part One.

-The code takes around 7 minutes to complete.
+The code takes around 7 minutes to run.

 See the code [here](solution-part-two.py).